nnamdiib/chatroom/README.md

 I will extend his idea by adding the following features:

 - Message persistence
-	- Pickles?
-	- How to accurately sort each chat session by room name and time?
-	- Some combination of a small db + json data + time stamp?
+	- I am using a simple db with one table that stores all sent messages.
+	- Retrieval can be through room name + time
+	- I can't think of a simpler way to get this done.

 - Attractive UI (done)
 	- Homepage (done)
 	- Existing chatroom page (done)
 	- Chat page (done)

-- limit usernames to 15 chars (done)

 - no spaces allowed in room and usernames. (done)